uwupunks/openoracle/README.md

 An OpenOracle Node client with automated bots for price reporting, settling, and dispute resolution.

+# Warning: Alpha software!
+Test with small amounts only

 ## Features

 - Swap Bot: Monitors and executes profitable token swaps